jttoombs/starter-hugo-academic/content/home/projects.md

 headless: true

 # Order that this section appears on the page.
-weight: 30
+weight: 20

-title: News
+title: 'Projects in progress'
-subtitle: ''
+subtitle:

 content:
+  # Page type to display.
+E.g. post, event, publication...
+  page_type: post
+  # Choose how many pages you would like to display (0 = all pages)
+  count: 5
   # Filter on criteria
   filters:
-    folders:
-      - news
+    author: ''
+    category: ''
     tag: ''
-    category: ''
-    publication_type: ''
-    author: ''
     exclude_featured: false
     exclude_future: false
     exclude_past: false
-  # Choose how many pages you would like to display (0 = all pages)
-  count: 0
+    publication_type: ''
   # Choose how many pages you would like to offset by
   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc

 design:
   # Choose a view for the listings:
+  #   1 = List
+  #   2 = Compact
+  #   3 = Card
+  #   4 = Citation (publication only)
-  view: citation
+  view: 2
-  columns: '2'
 ---